Kzu0-afk/Kzu0-afk/README.md

   <tr>
     <td valign="top" width="50%">

-### 👨‍💻 About Me
+### 👨‍💻 ME 👨‍💻

-- 🎓 I’m a fourth-year **Information Technology Student** with a focus on software and web development.
+- 🎓 I’m a fourth-year **Information Technology Undergraduate** with a focus on software and web development.
 - 🌱 I’m currently diving deeper into the **React ecosystem** and the **Java Language**, exploring modern frontend and backend frameworks.
 - 💬 Ask me about **Java, Python, Javascript**, and building responsive user interfaces.
 - ⚡ Fun fact: My daily routine is a simple loop: `workout(); sleep(); code(); grind(); gaming();`